savaslabs/savaslabs.github.io/_posts/2016-10-24-deploy-jekyll-with-travis.md

 ## Deployment and debugging

 Merging this code into `source` was the easiest way for us to test if our new process worked — scary, right?
-Fortunately, if the build script failed (and it did many times until we could get the npm and node versions correct and the ruby gems installing properly) nothing got pushed to `master` so nothing was deployed, meaning no downtime on our site.
+Fortunately, if the build script failed (and it did several times until we could get the npm and node versions correct and the ruby gems installing properly) nothing got pushed to `master` so nothing was deployed, meaning no downtime on our site.
 We also used